top of page

 An old Liverpool Church - St Luke's, Bold Place - was completely gutted by fire.
 Only the burned-out shell remains.
 Very few of the historic properties could be saved, but among those which were brought out of the reach of the flames were the lectern, two memorial chairs, a memorial desk and most of the altar cloths.

 The bells of St Luke's crashed to the ground soon after the fire obtained a fierce hold.
-Everyone of the stained glass windows, installed scores of years ago, was destroyed.
+Everyone of the stained glass windows, installed years ago, was destroyed.

 The Liverpool Blitz was the heavy and sustained bombing of the city of Liverpool and its surrounding area with Bootle and Wirral the most heavily bombed areas of the country outside of London, due to their importance in the British war effort.
 St Luke's was hit by an incendiary device just after midnight on Tuesday May 6th 1941 and the resulting fire was described by the Liverpool Echo as "magnificent".
 Photographs of the clock from the aftermath show the hands at 03.36 meaning that this would have been when the fire reached the upper stories of the tower.
 Although the bell frame remained intact, 3 of the bells were badly cracked and broken whilst the further 5 bells fell to the floor of the tower.